monsoonmaelstrom/book2/book2.md

 A shout escapes from him as he comes into me, and the fullness coupled with the sensation already passing between us pushes me over the edge, and my body is writhing beneath him as I orgasm too.

-We stay entwined like that for several minutes, both unable and unwilling to move.
+We stay entwined for several minutes, both unable and unwilling to move.

 “I love you so damn much,” Liam murmurs next to my ear, barely above a whisper.